 If a party does not agree, they can file an appeal.

 The resolution of a lawsuit without going forward to a final court judgment.

 Settlements are usually confidential and involve the payment of money from defendant to plaintiff.
 Settlement can occur at any time in the litigation process – even before pleadings are filed.
-The court may ask parties to discuss settlement prior to trial depending on allegations, evidence, etc. Potential reasons for settlement include unwillingness to expend cost to pursue or defend, weakened position due to results of discovery, or to simply make the matter go away.
+The court may ask parties to discuss settlement prior to trial depending on allegations, evidence, etc. Potential reasons for settlement include unwillingness to expend cost to pursue or defend, weakened position due to results of discovery, or simply making the matter go away.

 When a case is brought before a higher court for review of the decision of a lower court.

 Counsel can file an appeal to dispute a case outcome in trial.
 There are strict deadlines associated with filing an appeal.
-The appellate process can also be lengthy and may postpone collection of the judgment.
+The appellate process can also be lengthy and may postpone the collection of the judgment.